 I cannot believe that I have been at this address a year already.
 Time has flown and I am loving this house and its clinic space and the garden.
 The jonquils and blossoms have been teasing me to believe that the warmer weather would come earlier.
 I think spring is our most beautiful season and look forward to it thawing the coldness of winter.
 The electric blanket on the massage table has been very appreciated, and many patients have wanted to stay even longer in the warm peaceful space and headset that follows a treatment.

 I hope that most of you are over the colds and flu that so many have had.
-If you are not then the tips to combat it and an easy recipe that really works, are on the website: www.baysidechinesemedicine.com
+If you are not, here is some tips to combat it and an easy recipe that really works.

 Traditional Chinese Medicine practitioners help the body boost its own ability to heal so part of the focus is on how you can help yourself get better too.
 Diet therapy is part of this.

 MUNG BEAN DIP

 If you have bloating and a gassy stomach, then you may have a weak spleen.
 As the liver is more likely to be overactive in spring, it can upset the spleen, making bloating much worse.
 One way to help this is to strengthen the spleen with certain foods such as broad beans.
 These beans help clear damp and can help people lose weight or reduce a constant runny nose.